Es Cubells

 Es Cubells is known for its church facing the sea.
 It is whitewashed and has lateral buttresses.
-It was founded in 1864 through the effort of a Carmelite Monk called Francisco Palau, who played an important role in the island’s history, since he spent long periods of his life as a hermit in the islet of es Vedrà.
+It was founded in 1864 through the effort of a Carmelite friar called Francisco Palau, who played an important role in the island’s history, since he spent long periods of his life as a hermit in the islet of es Vedrà.
 The original church was destroyed in the Spanish Civil War.
 The church existing today was built in 1957 and blends to its surroundings.
-The church’s traditional style, immaculate square and gardens, and dramatic cliff top location result in it being a popular choice for the weddings of couples visiting ibiza for their marriage.
+The church’s traditional style, immaculate square and gardens, and dramatic clifftop location make it a popular site for weddings.

 Near the church, standing at the top of the cliffs of Es Cubells, is a monument to fishermen, erected in 1996.